mbrc12/options-for-coffee/README.md

 I need to put the evaluation in a separate thread or something).
 After that, it will display on the left `Results` pane a graph plotting the average position of your strategy, by day.
 On the left pane you'll find the distribution of final returns of your strategy.
+You can also view logs using _Console Logs_.
+However, note that the total log size is limited to 100,000 characters for now, so please be frugal in your console output.

 ## Strategy